SamMed05/c-cpp-notes/docs/basics-of-programming.md

 - Use meaningful names for variables
 - Code as if another person will have to read it tomorrow, without being in your mind
 - Don't learn pieces of code by heart: train your logic to be able to (re)write them later whenever you need them
-- Keep the code well commented
+- Keep the code well-commented
 - Don't use [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) (hard-coded values that are difficult to update and to reason about)
 - Complicated is different from complex, and it's better to avoid the first one: *Keep It Simple*
 - Give the right importance to indentation and readability